General Usage of SootUp

 -

-at the same time and there are no information shared between them.
+Project: defines the outlines of an analysis.
+SootUp users should first create aProjectinstance.
+It is the starting point for all operations.
+You can define multiple instances ofProjectat the same time and there are no information shared between them.
 All caches are always at the project level. -

-: represents the programming language of the analyzed code. -
+Language: represents the programming language of the analyzed code. -

-: points to the target code to be analyzed.
+AnalysisInputLocation: points to the target code to be analyzed.

 Soot Equivalent

-option, which specifies the classpath for Soot to find classes to be analyzed.
+It corresponds to the cp option, which specifies the classpath for Soot to find classes to be analyzed.

-: presents the code/classes under analysis.
+View: presents the code/classes under analysis.

 Soot Equivalent

-class, but it is not a singleton.
+It corresponds to the Scene class, but it is not a singleton.
 So it is possible to instantiate multiple views simultaneously.

 -

-: represents a class loaded into theView
+SootClass: represents a class loaded into theView. -

-: represents a method of a class. -
+SootMethod: represents a method of a class. -

-: represents a field of a class. -
+SootField: represents a field of a class. -

-: represents a method body in Jimpe. -
+Body: represents a method body in Jimpe. -

-: represents the control flow graph of a method body in Jimple statements.
+StmtGraph: represents the control flow graph of a method body in Jimple statements.

 Creating a Project